Vijayanagara Civil War (1542–1543): Salakam Tirumala conspires to seize power

+Salakaraju Tirumala depicted in the Tiruppudaimarudur murals, 1600s.

 While leading a campaign in Malabar Rama Raya entrusted an agent with guarding the treasury and the imprisoned prince in Vijayanagar.
 After a successful expedition, Rama Raya faced resistance from a rebel chief near the capital.
 Prolonged efforts to subdue the fortress exhausted his supplies, prompting him to request funds from his agent.
 However, the agent, tempted by the treasury's riches, conspired with the Tirumala brothers to seize power.
 The agent released the imprisoned prince, Venkata, and won over the army with lavish gold, rallying discontented nobles to Venkata's cause.
 Hearing of these events, Rama Raya hastily made peace with his opponent and marched back to Vijayanagara.

 Assassination of Venkata I

 After the crisis subsided, Rama Raya retreated to his estate, waiting for better opportunities.
 However, Tirumala, driven by ambition, resumed his ruthless quest for power.
 He had his nephew and sovereign Venkata I strangled, followed by the murder of Achyuta's relatives.
 Fearing opposition from the nobles, he summoned them to court and blinded those who arrived first.
-Horrified by his tyranny, the remaining nobles fled to their provinces and sought the aid of Rama Raya and Ibrahim Adil Shah Ito overthrow Tirumala and end his oppressive rule.
+Horrified by his tyranny, the remaining nobles fled to their provinces and sought the aid of Rama Raya and Ibrahim Adil Shah I to overthrow Tirumala and end his oppressive rule.